 Here Isa (PBUH) confirms that Yahya (PBUH) was the ‘preparer’ prophesied to come and that he was great among the prophets.
 His entrance to the Kingdom of Heaven endures to this day while King Herod – so powerful back then – has nothing because he refused to submit to the prophets.

-There were violent people in the prophet Yahya’s (PBUH) day who beheaded others and likewise there are violent people who do the same today.
+There were violent people in the prophet Yahya’s (PBUH) day who beheaded others.
+Likewise, there are violent people who do the same today.
 These violent people are even ‘raiding’ the Kingdom of Heaven.
 But they will not enter it.
-Entering the Kingdom of Heaven means taking the path that Yahya (PBUH) took – of making peace and speaking truth.
+Entering the Kingdom of Heaven means taking the path that Yahya (PBUH) took – making peace and speaking the truth.
 We are wise if we follow his example and not the examples of those who follow violence today.